open-telemetry/oteps/text/trace/0000-error_flagging.md

 There is one other missing piece, required for proper error flagging.
 Both application developers and operators have a deep understanding of what constitutes an error in their system.
 OpenTelemetry must provide a way for these users to control error flagging, and explicitly indicate that it is the end user setting the status code, and not instrumentation plugins.
 In these specific cases, the error flagging is known to be correct: the end user has decided the status of the span, and they do not want another interpretation.

 While generic instrumentation can only provide a generic schema, end users are capable of making subjective decisions about their systems.
-And, as the end user, they should get to have the final call in what consitutes an error.
-In order to accomplish this, there must be a way to differntiate between errors flagged by instrumentation, and errors flagged by the end user.
+And, as the end user, they should get to have the final call in what constitutes an error.
+In order to accomplish this, there must be a way to differentiate between errors flagged by instrumentation, and errors flagged by the end user.

 ## Explanation
 The following changes add several missing features required for proper error reporting, and are completely backwards compatible with OpenTelemetry today.

+### Status Codes
+Currently, OpenTelemetry does not have a use case for differentiating between different types of errors.
+However, this use case may appear in the future.
+For now, we would like to reduce the number of status codes, and then add them back in as the need becomes clear.
+We would also like to differentiate between status codes which have not been set, and an explicit OK status set by an end user.

+* `UNSET` is the default status code.
+* `ERROR` represents all error types.
+* `OK` represents a span which has been explicitly marked as being free of errors, and should not be counted against an error budget.
+Note that only end users should set this status.
+Instead, instrumentation should leave the status as `UNSET` for nominal operations.

-### `span.user_override(boolean)`
+### `Status Source`
-The `user_override` method indicates that the end user has confirmed that the status code is correct.
-When using OTLP, this will set the `user_override` field.
+The Status Source field identifies the origin of the status code on the span.
+This is important, as statuses set by application developers and operators have been confirmed by the end user to be correct to the particular situation.
+Statuses set by instrumentation, on the other hand, are only following a generic schema.
+These statuses When using OTLP, this will set the `user_override` field.
 When setting status codes via the collector or application code, `user_override` can be set to ensure that the span status is not re-interpreted by further analysis.

+* `INSTRUMENTATION` is the default source.
+This is used for instrumentation contained within shared code, such as OSS libraries and frameworks.
+All instrumentation plugins shipped with OpenTelemetry use this status code.
+* `APPLICATION` identifies statuses set by the application developer, within their application code.
+* `OPERATOR` identifies statuses which have been altered during data egress.

 Analysis tools MAY disregard status codes, in favor of their own approach to error analysis.
-However, it is strongly suggested that analysis tools SHOULD pay attention to the status code when `user_override` is set, as it is a communication from the end-user and contains valuable information.
+However, it is strongly suggested that analysis tools SHOULD pay attention to the status codes when set by `APPLICATION` or `OPERATOR`, as it is a communication from the end-user and contains valuable information.

-### Status Codes
-Note that our current status codes include a long list of error types.
-We may choose to keep them, change them, or drop them in favor of a single `ERROR` code.
-How many error types we have is not relevant to this proposal.

 ### Status Mapping Schema
 As part of the specification, OpenTelemetry provides a canonical mapping of semantic conventions to status codes.
 This removes any ambiguity as to what OpenTelemetry ships with out of the box.

+Please note that semantic conventions, and thus status mapping from conventions, are still a work in progress and will continue to change after GA.

 ### Status Processor
 The collector will provide a processor and a configuration language to make adjustments to this status mapping schema.
 This provides the flexibility and customization needed for real world scenarios.